MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

    The text you enter can be in the form of a question, statement, or command.

    > [!TIP]
-   > The chat includes a couple features that can help your write questions:
+   > Copilot includes a couple features that can help your write questions:
    > - To get started on formulating a question, select one of the prompts&mdash;**Find**, **Explain**, or **Guide**&mdash;by using the buttons at the top of the pane ![Shows callout number 3](media/callout-number-3.svg) or the **View Prompts** button above **Ask a question** box ![Shows callout number 3](media/callout-number-4.svg).
 Prompts are predefined short phrases that start a question.
 Apart from saving you time, they're designed to target responses to specific categories.
 They also help you undestand how you can phrase questions to get the responses.
    > - Select the sample questions above the View prompts button ![Shows callout number 5](media/callout-number-5.svg) to automatically ask a predefined question to get insight into how the questions and answers work.

 1. Review the answers displayed in the Copilot pane ![Shows callout number 6](media/callout-number-6.svg).

    Depending on your question, the answer can contain text, links to records or pages in Business Central, and links to Business Central help articles on Microsoft Learn.

 1. Ask another question to refine the answer.

    Chat remembers the context, which means that you don't have to repeat key points from the original question.

 ## Clear chat to start over

-If you want clear the questions and results of the current chat and start over, select the **Start a new Copilot chat session** icon at the bottom of the Copilot pane above the question box.
+If you want clear the questions and answers of the current chat and start over, select the **Start a new Copilot chat session** icon at the bottom of the Copilot pane above the question box.

-The current chat is also cleared if you close or sign out of Business Central.
+The chat is also cleared if you close or sign out of Business Central.

 ## Get the most out of your questions